← Back to Glossary

 until the end of the period you have already paid for.

-Consumers based in the UK or EU have a 14-day right to cancel a
+Consumers based in the EU have a 14-day right to cancel a

 digital-services contract from the date of purchase under the